Key Highlights of this Article

 Some of the disadvantages of stock split are as follows:

-Basis | Bonus Issue | Stock Split |
+| Factor | Bonus Issue | Stock Split |

 Meaning | A bonus issue is a free distribution of extra shares to shareholders. | A stock split divides a company's outstanding shares into multiple shares. |

-Face Value | No change | Reduces in the same ratio |
+Face Value | No change. | Reduces in the same ratio. |

-Company Rationale | It is an alternative to paying dividends and giving away accumulated reserves. | Increase share liquidity, reduce share price, and make it more affordable. |
+Company Rationale | Alternative to paying dividends and utilising accumulated reserves. | Increase share liquidity, reduce share price, and make stock more affordable. |

 The key difference between bonus issue and stock splits is how they increase the number of shares and decrease their market value.
 Only a stock split affects the face value of shares.
 Bonus shares indicate that the company has generated extra reserves that it can include in the share capital.
 On the other hand, a stock split is a method to make expensive shares available to a broader group of shareholders.
-You can seek help from Kotak Securities to ease the complex world of trading, they provide valuable tools and resources for trading.

 When it comes to choosing between bonus shares and a stock split, both options involve making slight adjustments to your capital structure.
 With bonus shares, the company issues new shares to its current shareholders using the profits from its free reserves.
 In the case of a stock split, only the par value (the nominal value) of the stock decreases proportionally.